- Grapes are woody perennial vines.

 Keep the ground under the vines clear of other plants throughout the growing season by hoeing gently under the vines.

-Pruning grapes depends on how you decide to grow them in your garden and how much space you have.
+The exact process of pruning grapes depends on how you decide to grow them in your garden and how much space you have.
+But generally, grapevines are pruned to 1-2 trunks, 2-4 cordons (woody arms), and bud-containing spurs that produce the next season’s fruit.

 For the first year, pruning is the same no matter how you plan to train your vine.
 The key is to develop a strong root system and straight trunk.

-- Tie this cane to a stake or to the fence and encourage it to grow straight.
-You might have to tie it multiple times during the first year to keep it straight.
+- Tie this cane to a stake or to the fence and encourage it to grow straight up.

 After year one

-Once the trunk has reached as high as you want, and the lateral trunks have been formed, prune the vine each spring before growth begins so the developing canes have enough air movement around them to reduce diseases.
+Once the trunk has reached the trellis and is the height that you want it, and the lateral cordons (arms) have been formed, prune the vine each winter or spring before growth begins.

-- Remember, fruit is produced on the current season's growth, which grows from last season's wood.
+- Remember, fruit is produced on the current season's growth, which grows off of last season's wood.

 - Heavy pruning provides the best fruit.